khamis-ai/Souk-Tchad./Cotributing.md

-  # Guide de contribution
+  # Contribution Guide

-  ## Comment contribuer ?
+  ## How to contribute?
-  1. Forkez le projet.
+  1. Fork the project.
-  2. Créez une branche pour votre fonctionnalité (`git checkout -b feature/AmazingFeature`).
+  2. Create a branch for your feature (`git checkout -b feature/AmazingFeature`).
-  3. Committez vos changements (`git commit -m 'Ajout d'une fonctionnalité incroyable'`).
+  3. Commit your changes (`git commit -m 'Add an amazing feature'`).
-  4. Poussez vers la branche (`git push origin feature/AmazingFeature`).
+  4. Push to the branch (`git push origin feature/AmazingFeature`).
-  5. Ouvrez une Pull Request.
+  5. Open a Pull Request.

-  ## Bonnes pratiques
+  ## Best Practices
-  - Assurez-vous que vos changements passent tous les tests (`npm test`).
+  - Ensure your changes pass all tests (`npm test`).
-  - Documentez vos modifications dans le fichier `CHANGELOG.md`.
+  - Document your changes in the `CHANGELOG.md` file.
-  - Suivez les conventions de code du projet.
+  - Follow the project's code conventions.

-  ## Questions ?
+  ## Questions?
-  Si vous avez des questions, ouvrez une issue ou contactez l'équipe de développement.
+  If you have any questions, open an issue or contact the development team.